 Each of the connections handled by the worker are placed within the event loop.
 Within the loop, events are processed asynchronously, allowing work to be handled in a non-blocking manner.
 When a connection closes, it is removed from the loop.

 This style of connection processing allows Nginx to scale with limited resources.
 Since the server is single-threaded and processes are not spawned to handle each new connection, the memory and CPU usage tends to stay relatively consistent, even at times of heavy load.

 In terms of real world use-cases, one of the most common comparisons between Apache and Nginx is the way in which each server handles requests for static and dynamic content.

 Apache servers can handle static content using its conventional file-based methods.
 The performance of these operations is mainly a function of the MPM methods described above.

 Apache can also process dynamic content by embedding a processor of the language in question into each of its worker instances.
 This allows it to execute dynamic content within the web server itself without having to rely on external components.
 These dynamic processors can be enabled through the use of dynamically loadable modules.

 Nginx does not have any ability to process dynamic content natively.
-To handle PHP and other requests for dynamic content, Nginx must pass to an external processor for execution and wait for the rendered content to be sent back.
+To handle PHP and other requests for dynamic content, Nginx has to hand off a request to an external library for execution and wait for output to be returned.
 The results can then be relayed to the client.